Anthropomimetic Uncertainty: What Verbalized Uncertainty in Language Models is Missing

-\paragraph{Contributions.} This work argues for \emph{anthropomimetic uncertainty}: The adherence of language models to norms in human uncertainty communication that is user-centric in order to improve reliability, trustworthiness and personalization.
-We contribute to this by first giving a detailed account of the nuances in human uncertainty communication.
-Secondly, we contrast this account with the current state of verbalized uncertainty research in NLP, demonstrating that most works still rely on insufficient prompting methods and numerical uncertainty expressions.
-Thirdly, we explore some shortcomings of verbalized uncertainty next, showing how it is heavily influenced by conversational context and domain, and exhibits extreme variability as well as inconsistent calibration.
-Fourthly, we discuss unique challenges in human-machine uncertainty communication such as anthropomorphization and sycophancy.
-Lastly, we propose a list of actionable research directions towards anthropomimetic uncertainty, like choosing the right way to communicate uncertainty, a call to rethink calibration, personalization of uncertainty, and its role with other factors in building user trust.
+\paragraph{Contributions.} In this work we introduce \emph{anthropomimetic uncertainty}: Grounding verbalized uncertainty in norms of human uncertainty communication in order to improve reliability, trustworthiness and personalization.
+To this end, \cref{sec:linguistic-perspectives} first gives a detailed account of the nuances in human uncertainty communication by drawing from the linguistics literature.
+After a short introduction into uncertainty quantification in NLP in \cref{sec:background}, \cref{sec:research-nlp} contrasts the linguistic account with the current state of verbalized uncertainty research in NLP: By summarizing and annotating the existing literature, we demonstrate that most works still rely on insufficient prompting methods and solely use numerical expressions.
+This is not enough: We show through frequency analysis in different corpora that the occurrences and linguistic markers is highly dependent on the domain of text.
+We analyze the uncertainty communication in the generations of five different commercial LLMs, empirically showing that their use of uncertainty expressions is heavily influenced by conversational context and domain.
+We demonstrate that they exhibit extreme variability and inconsistent calibration, with calibration errors of up to $44 \%$.
+When using strengtheners and weakeners, they also show the whole range from perfect usage to anti-correlation when compared to the actual answer correctness.
+To build a path forward, we discuss unique challenges arising in human-machine pragmatics that are linked to uncertainty communication, such as anthropomorphization and sycophancy.
+Lastly, we propose a list of actionable research directions towards anthropomimetic uncertainty, such as: Rethinking calibration, personalization of uncertainty, expansion to more languages, and considering other factors alongside uncertainty that build user trust.